ycpcs/fys100-fall2015/labs/lab02.md

 ---
 layout: default
-title: "Lab 2: Sketch, Plan, Program"
+title: "Lab 2: Elements and Repetition"
 ---

 # Learning goals

 * Use *procedural abstraction* to avoid repeated code when drawing similar or identical elements
-* Use loops to avoid repeated code when the same drawing operation is being executed with coordinates that vary in a predictable way
+* Use loops to avoid repeated code when the same drawing operation is being executed with coordinates and/or dimensions that vary in a predictable way

 # What to do